davidjgoss/davidjgoss.co/about.md

 permalink: /about/
 ---

 I'm David Goss, a British software engineer.
 I lead a development team at a company specialising in auto and asset finance.

 Day-to-day I mostly work with Java, Spring, Hibernate, Maven, npm and Angular.

-I use this personal site to write irregularly about software development.
-Other than here, you can find me in all the obvious places --- having opinions on [Twitter](http://twitter.com/davidjgoss), sharing code on [GitHub](http://github.com/davidjgoss), and answering questions on [StackOverflow](http://stackoverflow.com/users/2235953/david-goss).

 - - -